-4 sugist us set of factors and results.
-Quebec, Ontario and British Columbia are traditionally the most actively exration data surveys, carried out by District Geologists on a project-by-project basis throughout the province and is an estimate of the actual total dollars spent on the ground.
+FREE MINER CERTIFICATES RECORDED BY TYPE AND BY MONTH JANUARY 1990 TO SEPTEMBER 1992 ration data surveys, carried out by District Geologists on a project-by-project basis throughout the province, and is an estimate of the actual total dollars spent on the ground.
 The province's Mineral Statistics survey forecasts a total of \$113 million.
 The latter figure includes project expenditures, but also incorporates a variety of general costs, including head office expenses.